natcap/invest.users-guide/source/carbonstorage.rst

 Input data when using uncertainty analysis must specify probability distributions for amount of carbon in different pools.
 For each carbon pool type, input data must specify both the mean estimate, which represents the expected carbon amount, and the standard deviation, which represents the uncertainty for the estimate.

-When running uncertainty analysis, model outputs include all of the original outputs of the non-uncertainty model, including total carbon per grid cell and, as in the non-uncertainty model, sequestration per grid cell if the user provides both current and future LULC maps.
-To calculate these total carbon and sequestration outputs, the model uses the user-provided mean estimates for the carbon pools.
+When running uncertainty analysis, model outputs include all of the original outputs of the non-uncertainty model, such as a raster mapping total carbon per grid cell.
+To calculate the outputs produced by the non-uncertainty model, the uncertainty model uses the user-provided mean estimates for the carbon pools and ignores the standard deviation data.

 In addition to these outputs, which use only the mean estimate data, the uncertainty model also produces two types of uncertainty outputs: (1) 'confidence' rasters to indicate areas where we are confident that sequestration or emissions will occur, and (2) standard deviations for outputs.